mwr666/protoDEV-coreXY/README.md

 <b>About:</b>

  What is working here?

- Hmmm...
-Everything?

- This is not an another incomplete "work in progress" project.
- It's a work in progress that has improvment in mind.

- What is working here?

- Hmmm...
-Everything?
+Hmmm... most important... it can 3d-print 24/7.

 This is not an another incomplete "work in progress" project.
 It's a work in progress project that has improvement in mind.

 I'm into 3d printing for few years, and active building 3d printers for most of that time.
 Learned a lot thanks to the community... and specially from community based systems like Prusa's.
 Internet is a place were some got news, youtube, porn... and some having nerd stuff... software, mechanical, electrical and electronics articles, blogs, vlogs, faqs etc.
 If you are a tech Nerd just like me, you can find tons of very interesting educational articles that can build up your knowledge until... for me everything ended up here on GitHub.
 Why? because was living the 3d printer hype and tested all the bullshit and non-bulshit projects on te planet.

 Now it's time to share some of the knowledge just like all those people all over the world shared with me.

  My goal is to gather some people that will/want to build, use and improve the project.
  I've spent over 3 months working on the Cad3D part (SolidWorks) of the project to make parts simple to print and simple for makers to assembly.